PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 _Figure 5 – First attempt at extending the tick lines.
 Use `view-1.3.1.js` to see this effect._

-Look for the transforms applied to the axis `<g>` containers in `drawAxes()`.
-The vertical position of the _x_-axis ticks was height minus margin.
-Changing it to simply vertical margin (`dim.margin.h`) will move it back up revealing the tick labels.
-The _y_-axis ticks need to be pushed right, changing their position from horizontal margin to width minus margin (`dim.w - dim.margin.w`).

-To make these changes you can either call the following code at the end of `drawAxes()` or replace the original transforms:
+The ticks grew left and down.
+To make them occupy the chart area, we need to move them up and right.
+The _x_-axis ticks should start at the top margin, so its vertical position is `dim.margin.h`.
+The _y_-axis starts at the right margin, which is the position `dim.w - dim.margin.w`.
+Call the following code at the end of `drawAxes()` (or replace the original transforms) to apply these changes:

 ```js
 d3.select(".x-axis")